1. The atmosphere is the envelope of_____________.

 Explanation: On average, pressure decreases by ~1 mb for every 10 m in the lower atmosphere, but generalized as ~100 mb per km.

-47. The equatorial low-pressure belt is also called:
+47. The equatorial low-pressure belt is also called_____________.

 A) Doldrums